WayneHo25/MoneyManager/README.md

 # MoneyManager
 A Java desktop application about money manager (Powered with HOW2J.CN)

-## The screenshot of the main interface is showed below:
+## The screenshot of the main interface
 ![Website Index](https://github.com/wayneho25/MoneyManager/raw/master/screenshot.png)

 ## Main function: